-In the developing world, women in particular bear the brunt of the lack of availability to clean and safe water.
+Women in particular bear the brunt of the lack of availability to clean and safe water.
 Charged with transporting water, women and girls often walk miles per day to fetch water.
 And, each time a woman sets out for a distant water source, she runs the risk of encountering violence along the way.
-Reliable access to clean, close water reduces that risk, empowers women with the time and security to invest in family and community development and gives girls the opportunity to attend school.
+Reliable access to clean, close water reduces that risk, encourages women with the time and security to invest in family and community development and gives girls the opportunity to attend school.

 Moreover, with the majority of the world’s fresh water supply devoted to agriculture, effective water conservation techniques are essential.
 The vast majority of people living in extreme poverty live in rural areas and are dependent primarily on agriculture and related activities for their livelihood.
 The well-being of these smallholder farmers is closely tied to the natural environment, highly vulnerable to environmental destruction, water shortages and climate change.

-That’s why The Hunger Project works to empower rural communities to ensure increased access to clean water and improved sanitation, the development of new water sources, and the implementation of water conservation techniques.
+That’s why we partner with rural communities to ensure increased access to clean water and improved sanitation, the development of new water sources, and the implementation of water conservation techniques.

-In addition, The Hunger Project works to access timely and accurate data for interventions in sanitation, and to make that data accessible and transparent to community members.
+We are working to access timely and accurate data for interventions in sanitation, and to make that data accessible and transparent to community members.
 This makes the data ‘actionable’ and usable for communities and state authorities.
 WASH data is shared through participatory tools, including community Transparency Boards, which enable community members to visualize progress in areas such as improved sanitation.
-Disseminating and sharing data in a timely and accurate way enables communities to bridge valuable relationships with local governments and NGOs working in sanitation.
+Sharing data in a timely and accurate way enables communities to bridge valuable relationships with local governments and NGOs working in sanitation.

 - Build water and sanitation capacity.
 Establishing water project boards made up of community leaders who are trained by experts on how to monitor, maintain and repair water systems; training people in the use and repair of water pumps and generators; and training a core of local leaders in water safety and purification so they can lead workshops throughout the community and expand grassroots knowledge.

 - Develop new sustainable water sources.
-Empowering local communities to drill new wells and boreholes and repair existing ones; build and repair water towers; and construct water troughs for livestock.
+Guiding local communities to drill new wells and boreholes and repair existing ones; build and repair water towers; and construct water troughs for livestock.